Mechanical-Advantage/AdvantageScope/docs/docs/more-features/urcl.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# 📝 Unofficial REV-Compatible Logger
+# 📝 Unofficial REV-Compatible Logger {#unofficial-rev-compatible-logger}

 :::info
 New in 2026, REVLib includes an official logging solution for saving data from the Spark Max and Spark Flex to a REV CAN log (`.revlog`).
 See [here](https://codedocs.revrobotics.com/java/com/revrobotics/util/statuslogger) for details.
 These files can be opened directly in AdvantageScope, but cannot be precisely synchronized to other data sources.